Sistrurus miliarius: Diet

 The diet of Sistrurus miliarius includes small mammals and birds, lizards, insects, and frogs, as well as other snakes.
 The pygmy rattlesnake also includes giant desert centipedes in its diet, which it hunts by active pursuit, grabbing and flipping the centipedes around while simultaneously injecting venom to prevent injury by the victim.
 It also ambushes lizards such as skinks by using its tail as a lure, as is common in many other species of vipers.
 Caudal luring becomes less effective for adults, as the prey size and type changes.
 The feeding strategy becomes sit-and-wait, with individuals remaining in a coiled position for days at a time.
 The pygmy rattlesnake may change its foraging behaviors, such as prestrike, strike, and poststrike, to be most suitable for the prey item it is going after.

+Reproduction

+These snakes are ovoviviparous, meaning they give birth to live young.
+Mating occurs in fall or spring, during which males detect chemical cues from females and engage in nonlethal disputes with other males.
+Females usually have between 3 and 13 young between July and September.
+Young rattlesnakes become sexually mature at 2-4 years, with females having a gestation period of 3-5 months.

 Venom

 Since Sistrurus miliarius is unable to produce much venom, it is unlikely to be able to deliver a fatal bite to a human adult.

 This snake produces cytotoxic venom that is strongly hemorrhagic and tissue toxic, but devoid of any neurotoxins.
 The venom was the basis for the development of the drug eptifibatide, which is used to prevent clotting during a heart attack.
 The venom is somewhat different in that it contains substantial amounts of serotonin and related tryptamine compounds.